This is the story of a method "in movement", "born for fun"

 The children participated in games and movement activities at the Joy of moving Village in Alba, led by a group of 18 graduates in sports science, trained in the Joy of moving method by a Scientific Committee of experts.
 The outcome was decidedly positive: the children adopting this methodology showed specific improvements in motor coordination, cognitive functions, creativity and life skills.

-In 2015, the method was launched during Expo Milano, in the Pavilion dedicated to the Kinder Joy of moving project, in collaboration with the Ministry of Education and CONI.
+In 2015, over 100,000 children and youngsters were included in the project during Expo Milano 2015, in the Pavilion dedicated to the Kinder Joy of moving project, in collaboration with the Ministry of Education and CONI.
 In the two years that followed, around 5,000 teachers were trained, and an important study was conducted on the replicability of the method on a sample of schools nationwide, promoted by the Ministry of Education.
-Such positive results led to Joy of moving being inserted into the curriculum all the Italian schools interested in the school years 2018/2019 and 2019/2020, with the involvement of over 15,000 teachers.
+Such positive results led to Joy of moving being inserted into the curriculum of all the Italian schools interested in the school years 2018/2019 and 2019/2020, with the involvement of over 15,000 teachers.

 The Joy of moving path was also included among the best transferable practices in the 2019 Guidelines on physical activity in school settings, issued by the Ministry of Health.

-In 2020, the method was included among the European best practices promoted by HEPAS 2020 (Healthy and Physically Active Schools in Europe).
+In 2020, the method became part of the European best practices within the framework of the HEPAS project (Healthy and Physically Active Schools in Europe).